 President Heynderickx has worked in Catholic higher education for 42 years.
 Prior to coming to Saint Martin’s, he served in several leadership roles, including vice president for finance and administration at the University of San Diego and chief financial officer at the University of Portland.
 Heynderickx became the tenth president of Saint Martin’s University on January 1, 2009.

-More information regarding the presidential search, led jointly by the Saint Martin’s Abbey and the Saint Martin’s University Board of Trustees, will be shared in the coming months.
+Click here to learn more information regarding the presidential search, led jointly by the Saint Martin’s Abbey and the Saint Martin’s University Board of Trustees.

 Saint Martin’s University is an independent coeducational university, with undergraduate and graduate offerings, located on a wooded campus of more than 300 acres in Lacey, Washington.
 Established in 1895 by the Catholic Order of Saint Benedict, the University is one of 13 Benedictine colleges and universities in the United States and Canada, and the only one west of the Rocky Mountains.
 Saint Martin’s University prepares students for successful lives through its 29 majors, 11 master’s programs, one doctorate program and seven certificate programs spanning the arts and sciences, business, counseling, education, engineering, nursing and leadership.
 Saint Martin’s welcomes more than 1,300 undergraduate students and 250 graduate students from many ethnic and religious backgrounds to its Lacey campus, and more students to its extended campus located at Joint Base Lewis-McChord.